microsoft/code-with-engineering-playbook/stand-ups/readme.md

 ## Goals

-1. Bring awareness to the contribution of each member for the past and upcoming day.
+1. Bring awareness of the progress done towards the sprint goal and the sprint backlog.
 2. Surface any impediments to one or more team members' contributions.

 ## Participation